benjamin-recht/benjamin-recht.github.io/_posts/2020-07-14-there-are-none.md

 	u_t = -K\hat{x}_t\,.
 $$

 Here, $K$ is gain matrix that would be used to solve the LQR problem with data $(A,B,Q,R)$.
 That is, LQG performs optimal filtering to compute the best state estimate, and then computes a feedback policy as if this estimate was a noiseless measurement of the state.
 That this turns out to be optimal is really quite amazing as it decouples the process of designing an optimal filter from designing an optimal controller.
-This decoupling where we treat the output of our state estimator as the true state is an example of _certainty equivalence_.
-Certainty equivalence is the umbrella term in control for using point estimates of stochastic quantities, ignoring the uncertainty in these estimates.
-Though certainty equivalent control may be suboptimal in general, it remains popular for its simplicity.
-Separating estimation and control simplifies engineering pipelines and allows modularized thinking about these individual components.
+This decoupling where we treat the output of our state estimator as the true state is an example of _certainty equivalence_, the umbrella term for using point estimates of stochastic quantities as if they were the correct value.
+Though certainty equivalent control may be suboptimal in general, it remains ubiquitous as it enables simplicity and modularity in control design.
+LQG highlights a particular scenario where certainty equivalent control leads to misplaced optimism about robustness.

 We saw in the previous post that LQR had this amazing robustness property: even if you optimize with the wrong model, you'll still probably be OK.
 Is the same true about LQG?
-What are the guaranteed margins for LQG regulators?
-The answer was succinctly summed up in the [abstract of a 1978 paper by John Doyle](xxx): "There are none."
+What are the guaranteed stability margins for LQG regulators?
+The answer was succinctly summed up in the [abstract of a 1978 paper by John Doyle](https://ieeexplore.ieee.org/document/1101812): "There are none."

 {: .center}
 ![There Are None](/assets/there_are_none.png){:width="400px"}